 Simon Cowell was in San Francisco for American Idol auditions, and when I heard he was in the store, I rushed to the ground floor to say hello.
 I told him I enjoyed his book I Don’t Mean To Be Rude, But… He thanked me politely, and I repeated myself, saying I really enjoyed it.
 Then he really smiled and told me I’d made his day.
 Standing next to him felt strange, until I realized it was because we’re used to seeing him seated behind a table or desk.

-I often ate lunch at a fifties diner across the street from the store, and one time at the counter I sat next to actor Chad Lowe.
+I often ate lunch at a fifties-themed diner across the street from the store, and one time at the counter, I sat next to actor Chad Lowe.
 I tried not to stare, but once I finished my meal, I said hello.
-He was another genuinely nice guy.
-Of course, I had to tell him how great he was in Life Goes On, and he told me he was in San Francisco to option a story from author Ethan Canin.
-I told him I worked at Borders and encouraged him to drop by.
+He was friendly and didn’t seem to mind the intrusion.
+Of course, I had to tell him how great he was in Life Goes On.
+Lowe told me he was in San Francisco to option a story from author Ethan Canin.
+That explained why he had a copy of The Palace Thief on the counter.
+I mentioned that I worked at Borders and encouraged him to drop by.
 He said he would try.
-Of course, I warned everyone back at work to watch for him, and he came in later, after I’d gone home.
+I warned everyone back at the store to watch for him, and my co-workers reported that he came in, but it was after I’d gone home.
+Chad Lowe’s meeting must have gone well, because he produced and directed Beautiful Ohio (2006) based on the short story Batorsag and Szerelem, with Ethan Canin as screenwriter.
+(My roommate lived on the same block as Canin growing up, but that’s her story to tell!)

 Some of the authors I met include Neil Gaiman, Chuck Palahniuk, Temple Grandin, Bret Easton Ellis, Walter Mosely, Doris Kearns Goodwin, Phillipa Gregory, Robin Cook, Cara Black, James Patterson, Tom Wolfe, Gregory Maguire, Peter Robinson, Lawrence Block, Nuala O’Faolain, and Yann Martel.
 Martel was there to sign his book, but also to insert a small strip of paper at page 317, containing some sentences that had been left out of the first edition paperback.
 I’m sure he was relieved when his book went into another printing!
 We discussed the different ways Life of Pi could be interpreted, and he wrote in my book, “May you always believe the better story.”